zhangzh-pku/OM1/tests/integration/README.md

 # Integration Tests

-This directory contains integration tests for the entire system, from input (images, ETH transactionas, and etc.) to output (robot commands).
+This directory contains integration tests for the entire system, from input (images, ETH transactions, and etc.) to output (robot commands).

 ## Test Case Approach